LeaVerou/lea.verou.me/blog/2023/eigensolutions/index.md

 ---
-title: "Eigensolutions: the antidote to overfitting"
+title: "What’s the opposite of overfitting?
+Eigensolutions!"
 draft: true
 toc: true
-tags: product, design
+tags:
+  - product
 ---

 In most product literature, the design process looks a bit like this: